 The software was developed in the Arduino C/C++-based integrated development environment and compiled using avr-g++.
-The software is straightforward and the full source code is in Appendix C or can be downloaded from our source repository.
+The software is straightforward and the full source code can be downloaded from an online source repository.

-Operation of the IMU is via the NineAxesMotion and BNO055 libraries, released as open-source by Bosch Sensortec GmbH.
-This was a very straightforward substitute for the Adafruit\LSM303DLHC library used last year.
+Operation of the LSM303-based measurement unit is via the Adafruit\LSM303DLHC library, which is part of the Adafruit\Sensor library, both of which are available through the Arduino's standard library manager, and operating of the BNO055-based measurement unit is via the NineAxesMotion and BNO055 libraries, released as open-source by Bosch Sensortec GmbH.
 Control of the motors is with an adaptation of public domain example code.
 Data-logging uses the open-source SdFat library by Bill Greiman which allows easy access to the file system on FAT16 or FAT32-formatted SD cards.
 The real-time clock was accessed using Adafruit's RTClib.